home page novels page short stories page news page links page contact page Open my blog pages

 Pam Fudge comes from Poole, Dorset where she was born and grew up.
 ‘It’s a beautiful place and I have never wanted to live anywhere else,’ she says.

-Pam shares her home with a dog, two cats and the occasional guest.
+Pam shares her home with two dogs, a cat and the occasional guest.
 Three grown up children, seven grown up stepchildren and numerous grandchildren make up the rest of Pam’s immediate family.
 She also has two sisters.

-Pam works part-time as a Recruitment Administrator at Bournemouth University and was a part-time tutor for the Borough of Poole Adult Education Service teaching Writing For Pleasure And Profit for eleven years until March 2002.
+Pam worked part-time as a Recruitment Administrator at Bournemouth University for a number of years and was a part-time tutor for the Borough of Poole Adult Education Service teaching Writing For Pleasure And Profit for eleven years until March 2002.
 Many of Pam’s students found their way into print under her tuition.

 reluctant for romance